 - Websites Respond to Minc Law: Our established team of attorneys has a proven history of defamatory consumer review removal.
 We know who to contact, and how to contact them.
 Additionally, we know that time is of the essence when dealing with online defamation, therefore, we work swiftly, and get results.

 - You Will Be Treated with Courtesy and Respect: At Minc Law, our goals are your goals.
 Your defamatory consumer complaint removal consultation is confidential, and we are always on your side.

 - We Will Work With You: After commencing the takedown process, we will stay in constant contact with you concerning the details of your case via phone, text, email, or whatever is most convenient for you.

-To schedule a free no-obligation initial consultation call (216) 373-7706 or contact us online by filling out our contact form.
+To schedule a free no-obligation initial consultation with an intake specialist, call (216) 373-7706 or contact us online by filling out our contact form.